 Cramping with Vaginal Discharge:

-If you’re having bleeding along with cramping (unless you’re past 35’ish weeks) it can be an indicator of preterm labor and you’d want to speak to your health care provider.
+If you’re having vaginal bleeding along with cramping (unless you’re past 35’ish weeks) it can be an indicator of preterm labor and you’d want to speak to your health care provider.
+There is a possibility of uterine infections that might cause you to cramp.

 Itching with Vaginal Discharge